nest/nest-simulator/doc/examples/sinusoidal_gamma_generator.rst

-After simulating, the spikes are extracted from the ``spike_detector`` using ``GetStatus`` and plots are created with panels for the PST and ISI histograms.
+After simulating, the spikes are extracted from the :cpp:class:`spike_detector <nest::spike_detector>` using :py:func:`.GetStatus` and plots are created with panels for the PST and ISI histograms.

 .. code-block:: default